 The Cleburne Police Department conducts the Minister’s Police Academy on an as-needed basis.
 Classes are limited to 20 students.
 A waiting list will be maintained once the class is full.

-Submit the application to [email protected] or in person at the Cleburne Police Department (302 W. Henderson Street).
+You can also request to fill out the application in person at the Cleburne Police Department (302 W. Henderson Street).

 Graduation and Volunteer Opportunities

 After attending the Minister’s Police Academy, ministers who wish to volunteer their time and skills with the police department will be able to be a part of our Clergy and Police Officer Alliance (CAPA) for Cleburne Police Department.
 CAPA is a coalition of pastors who work in partnership with the police department to serve the citizens of Cleburne.
 CAPA members attend monthly meetings, ride along with police officers and are called in to help citizens in crisis.
 This program is a unique ministerial opportunity.